 - Be compliant to current and future regulations, such as SOLAS and MARPOL

 - Take further actions, promoting the safety, usability and durability of your ship

 About the inventory

-An IHM not only states what types of hazardous materials are present on board, but also in what quantities they occur and what their specific properties are.
-For example, tests are performed to establish the presence of asbestos, PCBs, mercury (compounds), cadmium (compounds), radioactive substances and chromium-6.
-An IHM consists of research as well as onboard testing, during which a certified surveyor collects samples for analysis in an accredited laboratory.
+An Inventory of Hazardous Materials (IHM) not only states which hazardous materials are present on board a ship, but also in what quantities and their specific properties.
+For example, tests are performed to establish the presence of asbestos, PCBs, mercury (compounds), cadmium (compounds), radioactive substances and hexavalent chromium.
+As well as onboard testing, an IHM includes research, during which a certified surveyor collects samples for analysis in an accredited laboratory.
 An IHM report is “dynamic”, meaning the report eventually covers the entire life cycle of a vessel: in the building stage, in the operational stage and in the recycling stage.
-For more detailed information about IHMs, please download the brochure below.
+For more detailed information about IHMs, please download the brochure and infographic.